stijn-dejongh/lovecraft_public_domain/raw_converts/crc.md

   Whether or not I could have resisted the backward beckoning without the counter-fascination of the vast palm tree, I do not know.
-This attraction was now dominant, and I left the path and crawled on hands and knees down the valley&rsquo;s slope despite my fear of the grass and of the serpents it might contain.
+This attraction was now dominant, and I left the path and crawled on hands and knees down the valley's slope despite my fear of the grass and of the serpents it might contain.
 I resolved to fight for life and reason as long as possible against all menaces of sea or land, though I sometimes feared defeat as the maddening swish of the uncanny grasses joined the still audible and irritating pounding of the distant